daiolupo/principlesExample/README.md

 #### How can we ensure that users provide personal information that is required for the agency to function?
 - [ ] Users are <!-- -only --> only required to give their personal information for the agency to function.

-#### How can we make sure that the user will only provide their personal information required for the agency to function?
+#### How can we be certain that users personal information for the agency to function is what is required?
-- [ ] Users will be able to fill out a required-field validation form which only requires personal information for the agency to function.
+- [ ] Users personal information will be able to verified through a required-field validation process which only requires personal information for the agency to function.

 #

 ### Principle 2: Source of personal information

-#### How can we authenticate a user of personal information is directly from the individual or an individual who authorises someone else?
+#### How can we authenticate a user of personal information is directly from the individual, an individual who authorises someone else or a group?
-- [ ] Users will have the ability to authenticate that they are an individual or an individual who is authorised by someone else. <!-- could be a checklist inception-->
+- [ ] Users will have the ability to authenticate that they are an individual, an individual who is authorised by someone else or a group. <!-- could be a checklist inception-->

 #### How can we detect if a user is human and not a software application that runs automated scripts?
 - [ ] Users will be able to be tested if they are human and not a software application that runs automated scripts. <!-- Good start keep going -->